-The inspiration for drift came from a reading that Australian writer and author Holly Childs gave at the gallery Trust in which she used music and a projector in order to enhance the experience of what she was reading.
-And I thought to myself, having been through a summer of readings that were in the more conventional praxis, to find a way of enhancing text-based media into something that was more of a multimedia experience.
+The inspiration for drift came from a reading that Australian writer and author Holly Childs gave at the gallery Trust.
+She used music and a projector in order to enhance the experience of what she was reading.
+All summer I had attended more conventional readings, but after this reading, I wanted to find a way of enhancing text-based performance into more of a multimedia experience.

 So what’s your artistic background?

 My background is of a media artist and a writer and I work with video and animation and sound and text in one big conglomerate to say a single thing, to unify it into a single piece.

 It makes sense, then, that you’d be inspired to do something like this.
 I’ve been to the drift performances, and most of them are in English, but there’s also reading in German.
 What do you think about this dichotomy as a Native English speaker in Berlin, where English has taken over a huge part of the culture?